brooth/jeta-site/mysite/home/markdown/config.md

     }

 ### `jeta.properties`
 Let's go through the options that available to config code generating.
-As already mentioned, in the previous article, the most needed property is `metasitory.package`.
+As it previously mentioned, the most required property is `metasitory.package`.
 It must be unique for any module, e.g. test module.
 This package you will need to provide to `MapMetasitory` constructor at runtime to be able to use this metasitory.
 The other options are described below as comments:

     :::properties
     # Source directory path.
 Absolute or relative to `jeta.properties` path